Manawa Mai

 This validates Te Tiriti, it honours covenant documents, and it realises the possibility of a bi-cultural nation, where partnering and self determination are enlivened.

-multi-ethnic context, where equitable outcomes are a given, where poverty doesn’t have a particular skin colour, and where innovation comes from the very deliberate marrying of differing cultures to create something new, dynamic and unique?”
+“It is about creating an opportunity to build a bilingual, bicultural nation within a multi-ethnic context, where equitable outcomes are a given, where poverty doesn’t have a particular skin colour, and where innovation comes from the very deliberate marrying of differing cultures to create something new, dynamic and unique?”
 (Paora Howe)

 To explain then, these students in Te Aroha ki Te Reo, are expected to spend the day immersed in Te Reo including learning English as a second language in the medium of Te Reo Maaori.
 The official definition is that this is at least 80% of a students contact time within school.
 This is classified as Level 1 (L1) and attracts supplementary funding and staffing support for these students.